Steeplechase Park: 1940s and 1950s: downfall

-Steeplechase Park continued its downward trajectory with the demolition of several rides and structures, and the neglect of others.
-In December 1951 the skating rink, now used only for the Tilyou's private functions, was demolished.
+Steeplechase Park continued its downward trajectory with the demolition of several rides and structures and the neglect of others.
+The skating rink, now used only for the Tilyous' private functions, was demolished in December 1951.
 The following year, several structures on West 19th Street were demolished, as was the little-used Old Mill boat ride that ran under one of these structures; the site was filled by a parking lot in 1954.
 Other impediments included a 1953 flood and fire, which destroyed machinery; the death of the Tilyou siblings' mother in 1954, which caused further acrimony among the siblings; and the underpayment of employees, which was one of the main reasons Steeplechases' employees were mostly elderly citizens who could afford to take such a low wage.
-However, the park started becoming profitable again when Arthur Godfrey and His Friends started broadcasting from Steeplechase in 1955.
+The park started becoming profitable again when Arthur Godfrey and His Friends started broadcasting from Steeplechase in 1955.
 After Steeplechase Pier was destroyed by fire in 1957, a larger replacement opened the next year.
 George Tilyou Jr. died in 1958, and his sister Marie took over as Steeplechase Corporation president the next year, demoting James Onorato to general manager.
 Marie, who had long wanted to change Steeplechase's image against the wishes of her brothers, began adding rides for the 1959 and 1960 seasons, such as a Tilt-a-Whirl, a Round Up ride, and a Paratrooper ride.